contensis/contensis.github.io/voiceandtone-src/README.md

 - Keep the language and style consistent across articles – don't innovate when we need clarity.

 _Always proofread your work.
-Ask a colleague to check it, if possible or take a break and read it again with fresh eyes before making it public._
+Ask a colleague to check it, or take a break and read it again with fresh eyes before publishing._